STEVE INSKEEP, Host:

 ULABY: She ran across the Harry Potter Alliance on fan Web pages and was moved by the notion she could help make a difference.
 Now she's the group's operations director.

-Professor HENRY JENKINS (Communications, Journalism, and Cinematic Art, University of Southern California): This is a powerful new model for getting young people involved in the political process.
+HENRY JENKINS: This is a powerful new model for getting young people involved in the political process.

 ULABY: Scholar Henry Jenkins calls it Avatar Activism...